Its time for Datetime

 Datetime data type uses 8bytes to store date and time parts of a datetime information.
 The 8bytes is used to store two 4byte integers;

-- First 4bytes stores the DATE part.
-The information is stored as an integer value that represents number of days before(-) or after(+) January 01, 1900.
+- The first 4bytes store the DATE part.
+The information is stored as an integer value that represents the number of days before(-) or after(+) January 01, 1900.

-- last 4bytes (from left to right) stores the TIME part.
+- The last 4bytes (from left to right) store the TIME part.
 The information is stored as an integer value that represents a number of 1/300 of a second from midnight (00:00:00.000).
-This is always positive integer value.
+This is always a positive integer value.

 Tips and Ticks

 In computer hardware everything ticks.
-The CPU has its own rhythm set by the CPU cycles and other hardware components have its own pase.
+The CPU has its own rhythm set by the CPU cycles and other hardware components have their own pace.
 The internal clock in computers keeps accurate time and it’s based on specific hardware components.
-This article may be a good starting point for those who wants to know more about the timekeeping in Sql Server and in PCs in general.
+This article may be a good starting point for those who want to know more about timekeeping in SQL Server and in PCs in general.

-The precision of datetime’s TIME part is represented as 300 ticks in 1 second aka 3 decimal seconds.
-The precision is not down to 1ms(millisecond) since there is only 300 units in a second not 1000.
+The precision of DATETIME ‘s TIME part is represented as 300 ticks in 1 second aka 3 decimal seconds.
+The precision is not down to 1ms(millisecond) since there are only 300 units in a second, not 1000.
 To represent the precision in milliseconds we can say that

 1tick = 1s /300,